 By Egil Østhus

-In this blog post we will look at why DevOps matters, and how feature toggles brings real business value into DevOps.
+In this blog post we will look at why feature toggles brings business value into DevOps, and how.
 We are getting used to have the same software development team taking care of both the development and the operations of the services — it makes perfect sense to have the ones that develop the service, also taking care of it afterwards.

 DORA — the state of devops have also through their four-year research program presented in Accelerate, found that high performing DevOps organization perform better than less performing DevOps organizations.
 In the DORA — state of devops report 2018, it was presented that Throughput and Stability was the two key characteristics for the Elite performers.
 In order to achieve high Throughput — it was stated that the Elite performers were able to deploy On-demand, understood as multiple deployments per day, when needed.